Deadline: 10th January 2021

 MIBTP has a number of BBSRC funded CASE studentships available.
 CASE studentships are designed to provide students with a first-rate challenging research training experience within the context of a mutually-beneficial research collaboration between academic and non-academic partner organisations.

-CASE students must fulfil the MIBTP entry requirements and will join the MIBTP cohort for the taught modules and masterclasses in year 1 and regular cohort events throughout their PhD.
+CASE students must fulfil the MIBTP entry requirements and will join the MIBTP cohort for the taught modules in year 1 and masterclasses and regular cohort events throughout their PhD.

-CASE projects available are listed below and more information can be found on the MIBTP CASE webpage.
+Further information can be found on the MIBTP CASE webpage.

 The information you submit to this university will only be used by them to deal with your enquiry.
 For more information on how we use your data, please read our privacy statement